LuxuSam/PhysicalButton/README.md

       * Use this mode if your button is usually pressed (closed).
 * **Hold Time**
   * This is where you set the hold time for your button, meaning how long the button has to be held until the reaction is triggered.
+* **Enabled while printing**
+  * When this option is enabled, you can always use the button.
+If it's disabled, the button won't react to input while the printer is printing.
 * **Choose activities for your button**
   * Action:
     * You can choose between different actions: